pepega007xd/slplugin/bp/main.typ

 The purpose of the type analysis is to determine, which C types implement one of the supported list variants, and to store this information for later use.
 This analysis pass is implemented in #plugin_link("src/preprocessing/types.ml").

+The only _relevant types_ for the analysis are pointers to structures (`struct X *`).
+Pointers to these pointers (`struct X **`, `struct X ***`, etc.) are also supported, but only as pointers to variables on the stack.
+This is a limitation given only by the current implementation, as the support for pointers to variables on the stack was added late during development because many SV-COMP tests relied on this feature.
+However, SV-COMP does not contain any tests where pointers to pointers are allocated on the heap, so there was little reason to work on this specific feature over others.

 The pass first iterates through all relevant types in the code and applies the following heuristic to determine if the type is one of the supported linked lists.
 The result of this heuristic is one of the following:

 - Singly linked list